CMB delensing with deep learning: Conclusions

 \section{Conclusions}

-The continuous advancements in deep learning technology have significantly bolstered its application in cosmological research.
-These studies not only validate the potential of neural networks as an alternative to traditional methods for correcting CMB lensing effects, but also drive further innovation within the domain.
-We draw upon this series of research findings and adopt the advanced U-Net++ network architecture to perform refined delensing processing on CMB images, which can accurately identify and extract feature information at the pixel level.
-This study integrates the sky map segmentation technique, as suggested by researchers like \citet{Makinen:2020gvh}, into CMB delensing methods for the first time, aimed at overcoming the challenges posed by weak gravitational lensing effects.

-In large-scale observations of the CMB, subtle cosmological signals, particularly \textit{B}-mode polarization signals, are extremely weak and easily contaminated by foreground emissions.
-Moreover, the inevitable weak gravitational lensing phenomenon distorts the original CMB image during the cosmic evolution, causing mixing conversions between \textit{T} modes and \textit{E} modes, as well as between \textit{E} modes and \textit{B} modes.
-Therefore, finding effective means to remove the interference from weak gravitational lensing on CMB data is one of the key challenges in revealing the genuine B-mode polarization signal.
+In CMB observations, weak gravitational lensing distorts CMB images, causing mixing between the T-mode and E-mode, as well as between the E-mode and B-mode.
+Therefore, finding effective methods to remove the effects of weak gravitational lensing on CMB data is one of the key challenges in revealing the true B-mode polarization signal.

-In this work, we employ a novel full sky map segmentation scheme~\citep{Makinen:2020gvh, Ni:2022kxn, Gao:2022xdb}.
-While {\tt DeepSphere} and {\tt NNhealpix} have made significant advancements in processing full sky MB images, they often require excessively long initialization times, surpassing even model training times when dealing with high-resolution datasets~($N_{side}=2048$).
-In contrast, our method significantly optimizes this process, ensuring initialization time remains under second-level standard while maintaining efficient training speed.
-Additionally, to enhance the realism of our simulations resembling actual astronomical observations, we include instrumental noise and effects in our analysis.
-The primary focus of this research is to investigate whether deep learning methods, particularly the U-Net++ algorithm, can play a pivotal role in tackling the challenge of removing weak gravitational lensing effects from CMB data.

-In the delensing study of full sky map for CMB temperature \textit{T}, polarization \textit{Q} and \textit{U} components, the U-Net++ network demonstrates remarkable performance.
-Evaluating image quality metrics, we find that both SSIM and PSNR show significant improvements.
-Specifically, when processing \textit{T} maps, SSIM and PSNR improve by $31.95\%$ and $42.46\%$, respectively, while for \textit{Q} and \textit{U} maps, these indices see even more pronounced improvements, increasing approximately by $42\%$ and up to $72\%$, strongly indicating that the U-Net++ network can effectively remove gravitational lensing effects at the pixel level.